 Green tea should be steeped for 1.5 to 3 minutes (experiment to find what works best for your tastebuds).

-White tea should be steeped for slightly longer, about 4-6 minutes.
+White tea can be steeped for slightly longer, try 4-6 minutes if you want a stronger brew.